anakhanz/nzrepeaters/README.txt

  * Licence Number
  * Licencee

 Other data is sourced from the NZART call book for corrections to this data please email zl2wal@nzart.org.nz, this is:
  * Callsign
  * CTCSS
  * Branch
  * Trustees
  * Notes

-Note: At present the data is distributed with the software and there is no automated mechanism for updating the data, this will be addded in a future version of the software.
+An updated data file is made available every week on thursday mornings, and can be fetched by the program using the command "rpt -u".

 Installation